ardgeor/ardgeor.github.io/_posts/2023-01-16-abusing-shared-object-in-android-applications.md

 A more complicated case would be when there is no visual feedback and also the position of the buttons is not predictable.
 In this case, we would again need both disabling the flag `FLAG_SECURE`, in order to see where each button is placed; and also enable the `show_touches` option, to obtain visual feedback.
-Un example is shown below:
+An example is shown below:

 <p align="center">
 <img src="/assets/images/abusing_shared_object/unpredictable.png">
 </p>

-Finally, if the application checks the `show_touches` option and refuses to execute normally if it is enabled; and there is no visual feedback on the PIN pad; then, in this case, retrieving the PIN from the string is, a priori, not possible.
+Finally, if the application checks the `show_touches` option and refuses to execute normally if it is enabled; and there is no visual feedback on the PIN pad; then, in this case, retrieving the PIN from the screen is, a priori, not possible.

 The relevant cases are summarized in the table below: